car251290/Fullstack-soccer/README.md

 # Fullstack-soccer
 Full Stack small application for apply the knowledge of a backend and a front end application.
 Soccer aplication using technology as JavaScript and express js

-for text propuse I am using postman for get and post the request https://www.postman.com
+For text propuse I am using postman for check the get and the post the request https://www.postman.com

 ## MongeDB as the server